-In Agra each rescued bear undergoes a 90-day quarantine period during which he or she is given a complete health checkup and treated for any diseases, wounds and parasites.
-The bear is vaccinated against Rabies, Leptospirosis and infectious canine hepatitis.
-After the quarantine period, the bears have access to large socialization enclosures where the behavior & personality of each bear is closely monitored by the Wildlife SOS vets & staff.
+In Agra, each rescued bear undergoes a 90-day quarantine period during which they are given a complete health checkup and treated for any diseases, wounds, and parasites.
+The bear is vaccinated against rabies, leptospirosis, and infectious canine hepatitis.
+After the quarantine period, the bears have access to large socialisation enclosures where the behaviour and personality of each bear is closely monitored by the Wildlife SOS vets and staff.

-Based on each bear’s personality, he/she is matched to a group and then moved to a larger free-range area.
-Wildlife SOS has full-time wildlife veterinary doctors and a dedicated team of bear keepers to care for the rescued bears.
-The bear hospital is equipped with a laboratory in addition to essential equipment like X-ray, Ultrasound, Dental suite, Operation Theater and other equipment needed to meet any bear care need that may arise.
-A special cub weaning area of the bear sanctuary is dedicated to foster baby bears rescued from poachers as the cubs require a lot of careful attention during the early months.
+Based on each bear’s personality, they are matched to a group and then moved to a larger, free-range area.
+Wildlife SOS has full-time wildlife veterinary doctors and a dedicated team of bear caregivers to look after the rescued bears.
+The bear hospital has a laboratory in addition to essential equipment for x-ray and ultrasound, along with a dental suite, an operation theatre, and other apparatus needed to meet any bear care needs that may arise.
+A special cub weaning area in the bear facility is dedicated to fostering baby bears rescued from poachers, as the cubs require a lot of careful attention during the early months.

-The Agra Bear Rescue Facility runs with the long term commitment of our international partners IAR-UK, One Voice, France.
+The Agra Bear Rescue Facility runs with the long-term commitment of our international partners International Animal Rescue-UK and One Voice Association-France.
 We are extremely grateful to our individual donors and supporters.